gtpWebDev/skeleton-jwt-auth/README.md

 # skeleton-jwt-auth

+A template appropriate for publishing a nodejs server with authentication through passport using the JSON Web Token strategy.

+This application is currently configured to communicate a published backend based on the **skeleton-jwt-auth** github repository.

+Incorporates the following elements:

+- Basic project set-up with Vite
+- Testing environment for react
+- Single page app router set-up
+- JSON web token configuration to interact with a separate nodejs back-end
+- Basic components to manage registration, login and viewing a protected dashboard.

 A skeleton for a JSON web token strategy applied using passport.
 Applies local strategy equivalent to generate salt and hash at registration and check the password at login.